tloanPhytec/meta-example/README.md

 # Branch am64-scarthgap-disESM-R5

 This branch serves as a reference for disabling the CONFIG_ESM_K3 driver in U-Boot on PHYTEC's phyCORE-AM64x BSP.
+Disabling the ESM driver prevents the system from resetting when the Watchdog is triggered.
 This was tested with the phyCORE-AM64x's BSP PD24.1.1.

 In order to evaluate this on your phyCORE-AM64x Development Kit: